Korzer420/CurseRandomizer/README.md

 Adds items which grant debuffs upon obtaining them.
 They mimic the appearance of normal items with the only distinction, that they have an incorrect name, giving the player a chance (in some contexts) to avoid those.

 Upon pickup, the curse evaluates if it can be applied in the first place.
-If it cannot, the default curse will be checked as well.
-If even the default curse fails, the "Disorientation" curse is applied.
+If not, the "Disorientation" curse is applied instead.

-Basically:
-Can normal curse be applied?
-If not -> Can default curse be applied?
-If not -> Apply disorientation.

 With this method it is ensured, that a curse is applied regardless of the context.
 Curses will only be applied, if you have control of the knight (otherwise, the curse will wait for you, to have control again and block the pause menu).